 Fee protection insurance (FPI) offers substantial benefits to accountants and their clients.
 We outline why FPI is a win-win situation and why the industry must offer more support.

-HMRC also wants to tackle the misuse of schemes introduced to help businesses through the Covid-19 pandemic and even firms that have used the schemes correctly will get caught up in that melee.
 HMRC can visit any business and ask lots of probing questions, which they will need their accountant’s help in answering.
 After many hours of work spent on answering these questions, they may find no wrongdoing, but accountants must charge their clients a fee for this work regardless.

-Markel Insurance raises an important question: “HMRC investigators are extremely thorough and can investigate any organisation, from multinationals to small businesses.
+Markel Tax raises an important question: “HMRC investigators are extremely thorough and can investigate any organisation, from multinationals to small businesses.
 They can even investigate individuals.
 But for a company running, say, a 10% margin, cashflow is critical.
 If it suddenly gets hit with a large, unexpected accountancy bill, how many additional sales must it make to cover that?”

 The cost depends on how deep HMRC’s investigation goes – which varies considerably – and on the accountant’s hourly rates.
 A typical claim will cost £1,500 to £2,500.
-Markel FPI policies cover up to £125,000, and it has had claims where costs went beyond that.
+Markel's FPI policies cover up to £125,000, and it has had claims where costs went beyond that.
 The typical FPI premium of £200 to £300 a year is tiny in comparison but smooths that impact by covering the extra fees involved.

 Win-win situation